 The most common forms of agricultural insurance have tended to pay out based on individual yield losses or damage and health costs to crops and livestock.
 For developing countries, with large numbers of small-scale farmers, measuring such individual losses would incur enormous costs for insurance companies.
 As a result, premiums tend to be very high – well out of the reach of most smallholders.

 Index-based insurance offers an alternative in which individual assessment is not necessary.
 Instead, indemnities are based on an 'index' of values relating to weather variables known to impact on agricultural productivity.
 This index acts as a valuation proxy for insurers, sidesteps the need for individual assessments, and in so doing brings down insurance costs.

-Although weather index-based insurance is not appropriate in compensating for damage caused by other site-specific events such as hail or frost, it is very useful for protecting farmers against broader environmental scenarios such as the droughts and temperature differences brought about by climate change.
+Although weather index-based insurance is not appropriate for compensating damage caused by other site-specific events such as hail or frost, it is very useful for protecting farmers against broader environmental scenarios such as the droughts and temperature differences brought about by climate change.

 Insurance made for small farmers

-CTA is promoting index-based weather insurance through its flagship projects in Southern Africa and Eastern Africa.
-Here, farmers are largely reliant on rainfed agriculture.
+CTA promotes index-based weather insurance through its flagship projects in Southern Africa and Eastern Africa.
+Here, farmers rely largely on rainfed agriculture.
 This means that communities are highly vulnerable to the effects of climate change, which causes recurrent swings between food scarcity and surplus for several millions of people.

 To help address this fragility, CTA, working with local and international partners, aims to improve the climate resilience of 200,000 smallholder farm households in Southern Africa by promoting climate-smart agricultural solutions, primarily in Malawi, Zambia and Zimbabwe.
 In these countries, CTA aims to increase the uptake of index-based weather insurance by improving farmers' understanding of weather insurance and its benefits, registering them with insurance companies.